 “We are committed to making visualization software and workflows accessible to everyone involved in the design process and we are proud of our momentum,” explains Christian Lang, CEO of Chaos.
 “By merging complementary technologies and expertise, we are able to unite stakeholders in the design process, remove barriers, and provide the tools needed to quickly, easily, and collaboratively bring ideas to life.
 Doing so, we are creating the world’s largest 3D visualization company and helping to define the future of our industry.”

 First steps towards a unified visualization workflow

 Just recently, we announced how we’ve taken the first steps towards providing a unified visualization workflow by enabling Enscape compatibility with V-Ray.

-Available with V-Ray 6 for SketchUp and Rhino (and a beta of V-Ray 6 for Revit), Enscape projects can now be transferred over to V-Ray.
+Available with V-Ray 6 for SketchUp, Rhino, and Revit, Enscape projects can now be transferred over to V-Ray.
 A scene can then be selectively improved thanks to the advanced capabilities of V-Ray and easily exported to another program, such as 3ds Max, through .vrscene.
 Ted Vitale, a long-time user of Enscape and V-Ray, explains why he sees this as an exciting development.